braddotcoffee/A5-Server/README.md

 		* Jaws
 		* Jaws 2
 		* Jaws 3
-	* Hint: Your URL would look something like www.______.com/index?search=jaws
+	* Hint: Your URL would look something like www.______.com/search?search=jaws
 3. Deploy your project to Heroku.
 	* Ensure that your project has the proper naming scheme (`cs4241-a3-yourGitHubUsername`) so we can find it.
 4. The project will be graded against the following rubric (120 total):
 	* 100: Fulfilling the requirements above
 	* 10: Good theming and layout
 	* 10: Technical Achievement: Have fun here!
 Check out advanced resources for some ideas.
-Don't forget to include an explanation of your achievedment on your page.
+Don't forget to include an explanation of your achievement on your page.

 Resources